IOTechSystems/xrt-examples/DeviceServices/opc-ua/alarms/README.md

 ### Alarm

-Alarm is a type of an event with a state condition.
+Alarm is a type of an event in OPC UA with a state condition.

 ## Configure Alarm for a resource